ORAU coordinates the evaluation of former energy workers through the National Supplemental Screening Program

 Oak Ridge Associated Universities (ORAU) is a university consortium leveraging the scientific strength of major research institutions to advance science and education by partnering with national laboratories, government agencies, and private industry.

 For eight consecutive years, U.S. News & World Report’s “America’s Best Hospitals” ranked National Jewish Health number one in the nation for excellence in treating respiratory diseases, and first in reputation among pulmonary specialists.
 Physicians from NJH will be involved in designing appropriate examinations for former DOE workers and will review all test results.

 Fully equipped occupational medicine clinics operated by Comprehensive Health Services Incorporated are located within 60 miles of every zip code in the United States.
 Having a clinic close to a worker’s home will allow many former DOE workers the opportunity to have a medical screening exam.

 Axion Health supports worker health by providing an innovative and secure electronic infrastructure that assists in the administration of medical screening programs thus resulting in accurate, prompt, facilitation of services.

-The Colorado School of Public Health at the University of Colorado Denver works with the NSSP by providing participant and physician education, reviewing medical files and protocols and preparing results letters.
+The Center for Health Work & Environment at the Colorado School of Public Health works with the NSSP by providing participant and physician education, reviewing medical files and protocols and preparing results letters.